 It is completely normal for brick-and-mortar businesses to have busy and slow seasons.
 There will be times that you have less NEW business coming in.
 But what if you could increase your average transaction?
 What if instead of having 100 customers that month that spend on average $50 that you have 100 customer that spend $100?
 That would mean that you doubled your revenue without having to increase the number of cutomers coming through your door.
 Can you say heck yes!?

-There are small (but oh so mighty) things that you can do in your business to increase your average transaction and that is exactly what we are breaking down for you in this episode.
+There are small (but oh so mighty) tips that you can do in your business to increase your average transaction and that is exactly what we are breaking down for you in this episode.
 Whether you are a brand-new business or have been in business for years, it is always good to come back to the basics of analyzing your average transaction.
 So if you’re curious what’s working right now, what new things we’re trying that increased our service-based business by 7k last month and what strategies we use time and time again to upsell additional products, this episode is for you!

 Links Mentioned in this Episode: